 Click Apply and then Ok.

-Your custom shortcut key via shortcut menu is now created.
+Your custom shortcut key via the shortcut menu is now created.

 Usage and accessibility of different applications or website can’t get easier than this.
 By using this simple guide, you can easily and speedily create custom Keyboard Shortcuts in Windows 10 for your most-used apps.